sukeniklab/CHE600/Class 01 - intro/README.md

 Please keep in mind that this course is a work in progress, and some parts may not work as well or be as clear as others.
 I would like to hear your comments, questions, and suggestions at any point in the course!

-You can contact me any time via email: [ssukenik@ucmerced.edu](mailto:ssukenik@ucmerced.edu).
+You can contact me any time via email: [ssukenik@syr.edu](mailto:ssukenik@syr.edu).
 Be sure to include CHEM260 in the email subject!
 Since my lab is on campus, I meet students before or after class.
 Best to coordinate this with me via email.

 **II.
 Course logistics (**grade weighting for each activity given in posted policies**)**